 Due to terrorism and ongoing security concerns, Australia (DFAT) advises avoiding all travel to this country, with the exception of N'Djamena, where DFAT advises reconsidering travel (or avoiding nonessential travel) to N'Djamena.
 U.S. (DOS), U.K. (FCO), and Canada (GAC) have more limited warnings.

 High risk of attack by domestic and transnational terrorist groups exists throughout the country, especially in N'Djamena and areas surrounding Lake Chad in Lac and Hadjer-Lamir regions.
 Targets may include domestic and international organizations and businesses; public places and events, including those frequented by tourists; and transportation systems.

 High risk of kidnapping by terrorist groups exists in areas bordering Sudan and Central African Republic and the Sahel semiarid region.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-High risk of violent crime (armed robbery, home invasion, and carjacking) exists throughout the country, including N'Djamena, areas near Lake Chad, and areas outside of Abéché that border Sudan.
+High risk of violent crime (armed robbery and carjacking) exists throughout the country, including N'Djamena, areas near Lake Chad, and areas outside of Abéché that border Sudan.